Time for Trip

-For the first day I reached around evening, so I took rest at the hotel and next morning did a day trip to Parumala for wedding.
+For the first day I reached around evening, so I took rest at the hotel and the next morning did a day trip to Parumala for a wedding.
 The next day I did a day trip to Kumarakom for the bird sanctuary and back.
-On the last day I did a day trip to Alleppey for its serene widespread calm of backwaters.
+On the last day, I did a day trip to Alleppey for its serene widespread calm of backwaters.

 The next evening I took a bus ride to Bangalore where I stayed for a day and flew back to Delhi the next morning.

 Almost all my meals were from the local shops.
 I feel the fancy restaurant scene is yet to catch up with Kerala or maybe they both have a different pace and they will never be on common grounds.
 The food here is simple, spicy and dirt cheap.
 With breakfast like Erachi double fry (Beef double fried) and Malabar Parotta which would cost you 30 INR.
 Top it up with a Kattan (Kerala black tea) for INR 5 and you can imagine the damage to brain vs your pocket.

 The vegetarians can have a time of their life with the Vegetable Kurma cooked in coconut milk, which seems to be a sweeter version of Burmese Khow suey minus the glass noodles.
 A good beetroot Pachadi or Moplah Biryani can never be ruled out of Kerala too.
 The tea and coffee are equally good and unique and are worth carrying and gifting if you plan to.